- EXPLORE SKAGIT

 One of Washington’s most spectacular events is the return of the migrating birds to the Skagit Valley.
 The rich farmlands provide these birds with a natural feeding ground as they build up the energy required for the long return flight.

-A wide variety of talks and classes for birders of any level are scheduled throughout the Skagit Bird Festival in Skagit Valley.
+A wide variety of talks and classes for birders of any level are scheduled throughout the Skagit Valley Birds of Winter Experience.
 Learn about swans with Martha Jordan, raptors with Bud Anderson or migratory birds with Libby Mills.
+Spend the weekend and attend the La Conner Birding Showcase.

 Skagit Guided Adventures offers birdwatching tours from the Salish Sea to the North Cascades.
 Stay tuned for more tour & workshop information!